herbdool/phpmailer/README.txt

 -- CONFIGURATION --

-* Configure user permissions at Administer >> User management >> Access control
-  >> phpmailer module.
+* Configure user permissions at Administer >> User management >> Access control >> phpmailer module.

-  Only users with the "administer phpmailer settings" permission will gain access to the module configuration page.
+  Only users with the "administer phpmailer settings" permission are allowed to access the module configuration page.

-* When not using the optional Mime Mail module, customize module settings at Administer >> Site configuration >> PHPMailer.
+* Configure your SMTP server settings at Administer >> Site configuration >> PHPMailer.

   If used in conjunction with Mime Mail, PHPMailer will show up as an e-mail engine in the Mime Mail module settings.
-Note that there will be no separate PHPMailer configuration page in this case.
+To let Mime Mail apply styles and formatting to system e-mails but still use PHPMailer for mail transport, uncheck "Use PHPMailer to send e-mails" first on the PHPMailer settings page.
+Then activate "Use mime mail for all messages" on the Mime Mail settings page and choose PHPMailer from the list of available e-mail engines.

 * Using Google Mail as SMTP server